baychub/cb-gsg/Getting-Started.md

 ### Start the RSP Controller application
 A shell script starts the RSP Controller in the foreground.
-1. If you just ran the installer, this task is already done and you can skip to the Using the Web Portal section.
+1. If you just ran the installer, this task is already done and you should skip to the Using the Web Portal section.
 2. Otherwise, run these commands to start the application:
 ```
 cd ~/deploy/rsp-sw-toolkit-gw